al-ce/karaml/README.md

 When a 'chatty' event would have side-effects, or when sending an event on 'if held down' following the relevant parameters is an explicit goal (rather than just a way of distinguishing a tap from a hold), karaml can handle that by making the distinction between 'chatty/harmless' events and otherwise.
+In these cases, karml ***will*** place the 'when-held' event in the `to_if_held_down` dictionary to prevent 'chatter' caused by events in the `to` dictionary.

 In short, karaml is opinionated about layers and modifiers, and is designed to act with zero delay given that most maps can be handled by reaching another layer via tap-to-toggle or hold-to-enable.
-With this in mind, it tries to reduce the need to manually specify 'companion' mappings for layer toggling, e.g. for an 'x sets y = 1 if variable y = 0' mapping, karaml will automtaically generate a 'x sets y = 0 if variable y = 1' mapping, and for 'x sets y = 1 if x is held down', karaml will automatically generate 'x sets y = 0 if x is released'.
+With this in mind, it tries to reduce the need to manually specify 'companion' mappings for layer toggling, e.g. for an 'x sets y = 1 if variable y = 0' mapping, karaml will automatically generate a 'x sets y = 0 if variable y = 1' mapping, and for 'x sets y = 1 if x is held down', karaml will automatically generate 'x sets y = 0 if x is released'.